AvroraPolnareff/warframe-color-picker/README.md

 * Palettes Menu
   * Customize the list of palettes that are being displayed as suggestions (green = enabled; gray = disabled);
   * See the palette preview on the right to make sure it's... the right one!;
-  * Disable all palettes to manually enable only the ones that you currently have;
+  * Disable all palettes (except Classic) to manually enable only the ones that you currently have one by one;
   * Enable all palettes if you want to see them all

 ### **SELECTED COLOR**: